alex-ball/biblatex-oxref/README.md

   * `oxyear` is a style similar to the standard `authoryear`, intended for use with parenthetical in-text citations.

-These styles should be considered experimental.
-In particular, the ways in which the styles handle certain tricky references are subject to change.

 [biblatex]: http://ctan.org/pkg/biblatex

 ## Installation